-In this article we will be explaining what a fork is in cryptocurrency, the types of cryptocurrency forks, a look at previous successful and failed forks and how you can position yourself to take advantage of cryptocurrency forks when they happen.
+In this article, we will be explaining what a fork is in cryptocurrency, the types of cryptocurrency forks, a look at previous successful and failed forks, and how you can position yourself to take advantage of cryptocurrency forks when they happen.

-So without wasting any time let’s get started already.
+So, without wasting any time, let’s get started already.

 What is a Fork in Cryptocurrency?

-In cryptocurrency, a fork refers to a significant change in the software architecture of a blockchain which may or may not lead to a split of the network.
+In cryptocurrency, a fork refers to a significant change in the software architecture of a blockchain, which may or may not lead to a split of the network.

 Types of Cryptocurrency Forks

-Basically there two (2) types of cryptocurrency forks:
+There are two (2) types of cryptocurrency forks:

 - Hard Fork